-James Simons founded his firm Renaissance Technologies (RIEF)(RIDA) in 1982 in New York.
+Jim Simons founded his investment firm Renaissance Technologies (RIEF)(RIDA) in 1982 in New York.
 The billionaire hedge fund manager is well-known in the industry because of his quantitative investment strategies.
-Also, the firm is a private hedge fund firm.
-His total expected net worth is $21.6 billion as of October 19, according to Forbes.
+In April 2023, Forbes named Simons as the second-richest hedge fund manager on the planet, with a net worth of $28.1 billion.

 The healthcare sector generally performs the role of a defensive sector in the economy.
 When any economic turmoil arises in the country, investors turn towards the defensive sector.
 Defensives protect their portfolio from downside risk.